morebeautifulthandoriangray/diploma/README.md

 There are two steps to run the program:

-* Press Run buttin in IDE
+* Press Run button in IDE
 * Run the next command
 ```
 python manage.py runserver 8000